-Decluttering may be good for your home and your state of mind, but for me the idea of purging some of my books leads to stress and fear.
+Decluttering may be good for your home and your state of mind, but for me the idea of purging books leads to stress and fear.
 I love my books-- each and every one!
-They spark joy!
-How could I just get rid of them?!
-What if I gave one away and later regretted it?

 You may have seen the social media posts which suggest that the problem is never that you have too many books, you just don't have enough shelves.
 I feel this sentiment intensely.
 However, even I can admit that no one can house an unlimited number of titles.
 So if your bookshelves are bulging or your TBR pile is one tip from disaster, take a page from librarians and start weeding.

 You can apply that same kind of reasoning to your own book collection.
-A curated collection of titles will be more pleasing and will serve you better than a haphazard assortment of books you'll never really read (or read again).
-Shelves that are thoughtfully stocked and organized will look better and will be easier to browse than shelves crammed full with books wedged so tightly you can't add another.
+A curated collection of titles will be more pleasing and will serve you better than a haphazard assortment of books you'll never read (or read again).
+Thoughtfully stocked and organized shelves will look better and will be easier to browse than shelves so crammed with books that you can't add another.
 Empty shelf space isn't a waste; it allows for some books to be shelved face out, which can be very appealing (especially to children).

 Before you start pulling books, however, take the time to develop your personal weeding criteria.
 Physical condition of the books is a good place to start.
 A worn paperback copy of a novel you didn't really like that much is a good candidate for weeding.
 Books you have more than one copy of also make good candidates for paring down.
 You may have to be honest with yourself about that book you've had for years, but have never once cracked the spine.
 Perhaps your interests have changed since then, and that's all right!
 The choices can be difficult, but just like in a real garden, weeding makes room for new growth and a healthier collection.

 No one says you have to get rid of your most treasured titles or your childhood favorites.
-There are some books on my shelves that I would never remove because of the special meaning they hold for me.
 Weeding isn't about denying yourself the pleasures of a home library; it's about ensuring your home library meets your needs.
 Books that don't make the cut can be gifted, passed along to friends and family members, or donated.
 I firmly believe that good stories are meant to be enjoyed over and over again.
-You can share your love of reading by sharing the books which brought you all of that joy, adventure, and wisdom.
-Weeding your shelves and giving the books to others also gives you the chance to talk about the books and connect with others over them.
+You can share your love of reading by sharing the books which brought you joy, adventure, and wisdom.
 Your book "weeds" may flower in someone else's life.

 So if your book collection is looking a little more hazardous than happy, consider some careful, selective weeding.
 Think about the criteria you'll use before you start, then stick to your decisions.
 Find new homes for the books you're ready to purge, and make room for new additions of new editions!

-We'll revisit this topic in a few weeks with a special focus on weeding children's books in your home and why you should get your kids involved in the process.
+How do you decide which books to keep and which titles to weed?
+Tell me in the comments.
+And weeding children's books in your home is just as important.
+Read my post on why you should get your kids involved in the process.
 Until then, best wishes for further reading!